How and when can I visit the college and the campus?

 Where can I find information about tuition and financial aid?

-Financial Aid for DREAMers.
 Financial aid, through state and institutional funds, is available to students who are not eligible for federal aid because of immigration status.
 However, students still need to meet other program requirements.
-Please use the link below for more information.
+If you are an HB 1079 or DACA student who is not eligible to complete the FAFSA, you may submit a WASFA instead.
+The priority date is January 15 for the upcoming school year.
+You can still file after that date but you will not be considered for priority aid.

 Research & Teaching Assistantships.
 The College of Education offers teaching, research, and staff assistantship positions to approximately 30 new graduate students each academic year.
 These positions involve a wide range of activities.
 Primary consideration is usually given to doctoral students with a strong background of successful teaching, research, and/or administrative experience.
 If you are interested in specifically working on funded research projects, we recommend that you make contact with faculty whose research interests most closely match your own.
 Students may also wish to investigate graduate student assistantships outside of the College of Education by contacting other departments in which they have an interest or aptitude, or by viewing available positions on-line through the University’s Human Resources Division.